 2025 will be the last year that you can see Sakura, Hirosaki Castle Keep, and Mt.
 Iwaki at the same time

 How was the introduction of the Hirosaki Sakura Festival?
-We hope you have been inspired to see the spectacular spring-only view created by the cherry blossoms in full bloom.
-With the completion of the stone wall repair work in Hirosaki Park, work will begin in 2025 to return the castle keep to its original location, and the temporary observation deck in the castle's Honmaru area will be removed.
+We hope you have been inspired to see the spectacular spring-only view created by cherry blossoms in full bloom.
+The temporary observation deck in Honmaru will be removed in 2025, so you will not be able to see the cherry blossoms in full bloom, the castle tower, and Mt.
 Please be sure to visit the Hirosaki Sakura Festival this spring!

 The main gate viewed from the temporary observation deck (photo: taken by an employee)